 This species became more abundant in Bridgwater Bay in the mid 1980s, when mean water temperatures were lower.
-Two were captured in 2006, it will be interesting to observe abundance over the next 3 years as the North Atlantic Oscillation enters a different phase.
+Six were captured in 2006/7, a notable increase over recent years and in line with the expectation that abundance would increase as the North Atlantic Oscillation enters a different phase.